Renewable electric energy production often involves unsteady flow in blade cascades. The unsteadiness can be caused by:

 * Varying operating conditions: The deregulated energy market forces the production units to regulate at a wide range of time-scales.
 Highly resolved flow simulations usually assume a periodic behavior in both time and space, which is not applicable in energy production units operating under varying operating conditions.
 The entire process of the variations must be included in the simulations, at the same time that the short time scales must be resolved.
 This means that highly detailed turbulent flow simulations must be done for a much longer time than is usually the case.
 Flow instabilities during such operation, such as large-scale vortex breakdown, are highly dependent on accurate representation of the smaller turbulent scales.

 1: Transients between different operating conditions in hydraulic turbines: Very long time scales need to be included, related to those of the transient processes.
-Very fine meshes and short time steps need to be used to resolve the small scales of turbulence.
+Very fine meshes and short time steps need to be used to resolve the small scales of turbulence and cavitation.
 There is therefore a need for a substantial amount of computational resources.
-These studies will be done in two separate projects, looking at already established hydraulic turbines v.s. a novel counter-rotating design for pumped-hydro.
+These studies will be done in three separate projects, looking at already established hydraulic turbines v.s. a novel counter-rotating design for pumped-hydro.

 2: Fan blades in electric generators: The flow unsteadiness makes the blades vibrate and eventually break, causing great damages to the machines.
 We will use LES and Fluid-Structure-Interaction methodologies to study the physical processes of the fan blade vibrations.
 That requires excessive computational meshes, and thus a substantial amount of computational resources.

 A single shut-down simulation of a water turbine is estimated to need 480kh, and we need several similar simulations.
-Just an example - many other large simulations are also needed.
+This is just an example - many other large simulations are also needed.